MathieuNlp/Sam_LoRA/README.md

 Let's see the performance of SAM on a sample of our training set and test set.
-![Baseline preds train set](./docs/images/baseline_train_prediction.png) *Baseline SAM predictions on sample of training set*
+![Baseline preds train set](./docs/images/baseline_train_prediction.png) *Baseline SAM predictions on a sample of the training set*

-![Baseline preds test set](./docs/images/baseline_test_set_prediction.png) *Baseline SAM predictions on test set*
+![Baseline preds test set](./docs/images/baseline_test_set_prediction.png) *Baseline SAM predictions on the test set*

 Every predictions of the baseline model can be found in:
 ```sh